patrick-kidger/diffrax/docs/usage/extending.md

 - **Custom controls** (e.g. **custom interpolation schemes** analogous to [`diffrax.CubicInterpolation`][]) should inherit from [`diffrax.AbstractPath`][].

 - **Custom terms** should inherit from [`diffrax.AbstractTerm`][].
     - For example, if the vector field - control interaction is a matrix-vector product, but the matrix is known to have special structure, then you may wish to create a custom term that can calculate this interaction more efficiently than is given by a full matrix-vector product.
-For example this is done with [`diffrax.WeaklyDiagonalControlTerm`][] as compared to [`diffrax.ControlTerm`][].

 In each case we recommend looking up existing solvers/etc. in Diffrax to understand how to implement them.